rehierl/node-tree-outliner/2-0-core-design/3-0-reduced-sequence.md

 undefined and they can not be ignored (i.e. they must be taken into account).

 Note that, if the above statement would not be true, then there would consequently be no definition for the term "descendant".
-That is, because the definition of "descendant" is also based upon the definition of semantically consistent paths.
+That is because the definition of "descendant" is also based upon the definition of semantically consistent paths.
 In addition to that, the term "descendant" is used to define the term "ancestor".